-Three ways God used my pain for the good of others.
+God used my pain for the good of others

 My friend reminded me of some of the ways that God has used my pain for the good of others.

 First, I was in a bad accident a couple of years ago, and sustained some injuries which still cause me great physical pain today.
-This friend had been in an accident earlier in her childhood and heard about my accident and reached out to me in compassion, and we became fast friends and she has gotten to know my heart.
+This friend had been in an accident earlier in her childhood and heard about my accident and reached out to me in compassion.
+We became fast friends and she has gotten to know my heart.

-Since that time, my book, “Hope Prevails: Insights From a Doctor’s Personal Journey Through Depression” released as well as the companion “Hope Prevails Bible Study.”
-She served on the launch team for both books, and God has brought many across her path who have been in need of hope and a hope-filled resource to encourage them in their dark days with depression, low self-esteem, despair, and anxiety.
+When two of my books released, “Hope Prevails: Insights From a Doctor’s Personal Journey Through Depression” and the companion “Hope Prevails Bible Study,” she served on the launch team.
+God has brought many across her path who have been in need of hope and a hope-filled resource to encourage them in their dark days with depression, low self-esteem, despair, and anxiety.
 She has given away many copies of my book to those in need of encouragement so that they can find hope.
-She is now leading a group of about 15 women through the Hope Prevails Bible Study to offer a Biblical perspective that there is hope even in the valley of depression.
+She led a group of about 15 women through the Hope Prevails Bible Study to offer a Biblical perspective that there is hope even in the valley of depression.

-She reminded me that while I still suffer physical pain, and continue to pray for healing and relief from the pain, had I not been in that accident, she and I would likely never have met, and she would then not have had the opportunity to offer my books as a much needed source of hope to many who were in need.
+She reminded me that while I still suffer physical pain, and continue to pray for healing and relief from the pain, had I not been in that accident, she and I would likely never have met.
+Furthermore, she would then not have had the opportunity to offer my books as a much needed source of hope to many who were in need.

-The second example of good coming from my pain occurred approximately six weeks ago.
-I travelled to visit my college age son during his fall break, and we were staying in a friend’s parent’s garage apartment for the weekend to get him out of town for a couple of days.
+The second example of good coming from my pain occurred when I traveled to visit my college-age son during his fall break.
+We were staying in a friend’s parent’s garage apartment for the weekend to get my son out of town for a couple of days.
 Over the course of the weekend, my pain escalated to the degree that I was almost incapacitated.
 My friend’s father offered to drive my son back to the university for me on Sunday to save me several hours of driving to and from the university and allow me to rest.
 It was quite a sacrifice on his part, and meant that he would miss church with his family that morning.

 If I had not been in pain, my friend’s father would not have missed church to take my son to the university for me, and would not have been at the gas station to help the homeless couple which put them back on track to re-establish contact with their child.